-If the category you name doesn't already exist, Topaz will create it when you first compile a method.
+If the specified category does not already exist, Topaz will create it when you first compile a method.

 Specifying a new class with set class does not change your category.
 However, when you edit or fileout a method, that method's category becomes the current category.